Tuning a guitar should be easy, but it’s not. In fact, the more you explore guitar tuning, the more you realize there is no one way to tune a guitar.

 Now, your mileage may vary.
 Your guitar is different than Taylor’s guitar.
 Your action may be higher.
 Maybe you play harder.
 Maybe you don’t use capos.
 Try it out and adjust your tuning as need be.

-How NOT to tune your guitar
+How NOT to tune a guitar

 2. Do not tune to a chord.
 You’ve probably tried this at home.
 You’re tuning your guitar and you play the open D, G, and B strings.
 And you tweak the B string until it sounds perfectly in tune with your D and G strings.
 Glorious, right?
 But then you play a D chord… and your D note on your B string is way flat.
 You check your B again and it sounds great.
-But now: check that B with a tuner, and you’ll see it’s about 14 cents flat of what a “standard” B should be.
+But now: check that B with a tuner, and you’ll see it’s about 14 cents flat of what a “standard tuning” B should be.

 What gives?
 Why don’t these two tuning methods work?